TobKed/blog/content/posts/2019_07_13_docker_on_raspberry.md

 ### Docker installation

-Installation is provided by simple which executes just 6 shell commands.
-I will desribe briefly each one of them.
+Installation is provided by a simple script which executes just 6 shell commands.
+I will desribe each one of them briefly.

 <script src="https://gist.github.com/TobKed/75337ec7b73a0ac59a415b837927e4ee.js"></script>

-Meaning of particular commands:
+The meaning of particular commands:

 *   ```sudo apt-get update```
     downloads the package lists from the repositories and "updates" them to get information on the newest versions of packages and their dependencies.